 Monique wrote to me that there aren’t many customs around the birth of a child in France.
 When the child is born people give gifts of clothes and accessories… but only once the child is born.
 There’s a superstition that it’s bad luck to give anything before the birth.

 Jordan almonds (dragées) are given at baptisms.
 They represent love, luck and happiness.

 Image: Taken by Evan-Amos.
 A pile of Jordan Almonds, which are almonds in a sugar coating in pastel colors.
 These specific Jordan Almonds were manufactured by La Pone.
 CC-BY-SA-3.0

 This article was posted on Friday, February 21st, 2020 at 2:59 pm and is filed under Birth Customs, Countries & Cultures, Customs and Traditions, France, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Newborn Traditions in France”